“I thought I could write my way out of this, but I’m just writing my way further in”

 “A supreme example of a natural and gifted storyteller”

 “Surprising … with a warmth that is genuinely and unexpectedly moving”

 “A wondrous book with two fathers, Kingsley Amis and Dante”

 “Makes for dark, thrilling reading … In James Darke, Gekoski has created a powerful, raging voice”

-In 2005 he was one of the judges for the Man Booker Prize, and was then Chair of the judges for the Man Booker International Prize 2011.
-He teaches creative non-fiction for the Arvon Foundation, and sits on their Development Board.
-In 2010 he was elected a Trustee of English PEN.
+In 2005 he was one of the judges for the Man Booker Prize, and was then chair of the judges for the Man Booker International Prize 2011.
+He teaches creative non-fiction for the Arvon Foundation and sits on their Development Board.
+In 2014 he was elected a Lifetime Honorary Vice-President of English PEN.